AnttiKurittu/kirjuri/README.md

 # Kirjuri
 Kirjuri is a simple php/mysql web application for managing physical forensic evidence items.
 It is intended to be used as a workflow tool from receiving, booking, note-taking and possibly reporting findings.
 It simplifies and helps in case management when dealing with a large (or small!) number of devices submitted for forensic analysis.

+You can try the demo installation of Kirjuri here: http://kirjuri.kurittu.org/

 OVERVIEW & LICENSE
 ------------